hoteckfung/CertChain/README.md

 ### **Development Standards**

 - Follow existing code style and patterns
-- Add tests for new functionality
+- Add tests for new functionality (especially smart contract changes)
 - Update documentation for any API changes
 - Ensure Docker deployment still works
 - Test with fresh database setup
+- Verify ERC-721 compliance for contract changes
+- Test activity logging for new features

 ---